Check Volkswagen Engine Oil Level | VW

 - Determine the engine oil level by looking at the dipstick.
 The level should be between the MIN and MAX marks.

-- If the oil level is below the minimum mark, remove the oil cap from the top of the engine, and add the recommended oil type.
+- If the oil level is below the minimum mark, remove the oil cap from the top of the engine and add the recommended oil type.

-Follow these steps to check the engine oil level on VW Jetta, Passat, Golf, GTI, EOS, CC, Tiguan, Routan, Bettle, etc.
+Follow these steps to check the engine oil level on the VW Jetta, Passat, Golf, GTI, EOS, CC, Tiguan, Routan, Bettle, etc.

 Check VW engine oil level hot or cold?

-In theory, you can check the VW oil level both ways, with the engine hot or cold.
+Theoretically, you can check the VW oil level both ways, with the engine hot or cold.
 If the engine is hot, you risk getting burned.
 If you check the engine oil level when the engine is hot, you need to be careful not to get burned.
 Also, if you’ve just turned off the engine, you must wait at least five minutes before you check the oil level.

 We recommend you ensure the engine isn’t hot when you check the oil to avoid getting burned.
 Allow the engine to cool down first.
 Keep in mind that the oil itself could burn you.